Introduction

 Image coming soon

-A high-quality court floor provides proper shock absorption and consistent ball bounce, which improves gameplay and reduces injury risk.
-Standards such as EN 14904 for sports flooring set out the grip, elasticity, and evenness a surface should have to support intense play.
-If a court floor is too hard or slippery, players may feel discomfort or face a higher risk of sprains.
-A purpose-built squash floor with good traction and cushioning lets players move confidently, which helps both performance and satisfaction.
+Flooring, wall materials, lighting, and climate control all shape play.
+A high-quality floor provides shock absorption and consistent ball bounce; standards such as EN 14904 for sports flooring set out the grip, elasticity, and evenness a surface should have.
+A floor that is too hard or slippery raises the risk of sprains.

 Locker Rooms and Player Amenities